JoshuaAdams7/JoshuaAdams7.github.io/security_plus.md

 I spent just under a month working through Jason Dion’s Security+ course, then built out flashcards to use with Anki for memorising common network protocols – I leveraged CoPilot.

+Stay tuned as the intention is to release more quickfire guides that document my cybersecurity professional development and hopefully help to encourage other aspirants to push forward with skilling up.

 Thank you for taking the time to read my post!

 ## Resources